 And there will be more to come.
 We’re investing an extra $24.5 million over four years to fund more graduate nurses to complete nurse entry to practice programmes.
 That’s 482 more registered nurses and 130 more enrolled nurses.

 We’re also committed to paying our health workers better over time.
-Last year’s settlement with the Nurses Organisation was worth more than three times more than the three previous settlements under National combined.
+Last year’s settlement with the Nurses Organisation was worth more than the three previous settlements under National combined.